 - Argentina, in conjunction with Stanford University, is implementing the Stanford Mobile Inquiry-based Learning Environment (SMILE), an application that allows students to create, answer and rank multiple choice questions via mobile phone, which can then be monitored and followed up by the teacher.

 Unfortunately, we won’t be able to keep resisting.
-The future is here, and if we hope to remain competitive we need to stay nimble and embrace technology.
+The future is here, and if we hope to remain competitive we need to stay nimble and embrace the advantages of mobile learning.
 If you don’t believe it, I humbly submit the following:

 - Marc Andreesen, millionaire venture capitalist and co-founder of Netscape, informs us that “software is eating the world.”